-1. Authorship
+1 Authorship

-The authorship of the work should fulfill the following criteria:
+According to the recommendations of COPE and ICMJE the authorship of the work should fulfill the following criteria:

 - Substantial contributions to the conception or design of the work; or the acquisition, analysis, or interpretation of data of the work. - Drafting the work or revising it critically for important intellectual content. - Final approval of the version to be published by all authors. - Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.